-1 Goal Name Develop new rental housing units Goal Description Development of new rental housing units - utilize approximately \$2 million annually of HOME Program funds, in addition to Housing Tax Credits, Housing Opportunity Fund and Housing Trust Fund to create 150 new units.
-Over the five year period there would be a total of 750 new rental housing units.
-2016 was the first year of funding for the Housing Trust Fund Program with \$3 million in funding.
-The additional funds may not produce additional housing units but it will provide additional units for extremely low-income (30% AMI) households.
-Currently four percent (4%) or an average of 11 units annually are developed for 30% AMI.
-It is anticipated the additional funding will provide an additional 30 units annually at 30 percent AMI.
-2 Goal Name Acquisition and Rehabilitation of rental units Goal Description Utilize HOME, Housing Trust fund, Housing Opportunity Funds and Housing Tax Credits for the acquisition and rehabilitation or just the rehabilitation of rental housing units.
-Approximately \$2.5 million annually could rehabilitate 50 rental units.

-r 1 3 Goal Name Development of special needs housing Goal Description The goal is to utilize HOME funds, Housing Trust Fund, Housing Opportunity Fund and Housing Tax Credits annually to newly construct or rehabilitate 20 rental units for homeless/special needs housing.
+1 Goal Name Develop new rental housing units Goal Description Development of new rental housing units - utilize approximately \$3 million annually of HOME Program funds and \$2.5 million annually in Housing Trust Fund to create 60 new units.
+Over the five year period there would be a total of 300 new HOME and HTF rental housing units.
+HTF will provide additional units for extremely low-income (30% AMI) households.
+When combined with LIHTC it is anticipated HOME, HTF, and HTC will generate new construction of approximately 150 rental units.
+2 Goal Name Acquisition and Rehabilitation of rental units Goal Description Utilize HOME and Housing Trust fund for the acquisition and rehabilitation or just the rehabilitation of rental housing units.
+Approximately \$1.5 million annually will be utilized to rehabilitate 20 HOME and/or HTF rental units.
+When combined with Low-Income Housing Tax Credits, it's estimated approximately 40 units could be rehabilitated.
+3 Goal Name Development of special needs housing Goal Description The goal is to utilize HOME and Housing Trust Funds annually to newly construct or rehabilitate 10 rental units for homeless/special needs housing.
 The addition of Housing Trust Fund will make this goal more feasible by targeting extremely low-income households.
 Many tenants of special needs housing are extremely low-income often making it difficult to develop financially feasible housing developments.
 Availability of Housing Trust Fund as a forgivable loan will assist in financial feasibility.
-In 2018, 20 percent (\$600,000) of HTF will be set-aside for development of service enriched housing.
+Annually, 20 percent (\$600,000) of HTF will be set-aside for development of service enriched housing.
 5 Goal Name Utilize Emergency Solution Grants Program Goal Description Utilizing ESG funds to assist homeless or those at risk of becoming homeless by providing overnight shelter, homelessness prevention or rapid rehousing.
-Approximately \$500,000 of ESG funds and \$100,000 of Housing Opportunity Funds would be utilized to provide these services.
-6 Goal Name Provide homeownership opportunities Goal Description Provide homeownership opportunities to 10 households annually through the use of HOME funds and Housing Opportunity Funds with new construction or renovation and resale of existing single family homes.
-By regulation, the Housing Trust Fund program can assist with homeownership opportunities.
-Due to limitation of serving extremely low-income households, South Dakota has made the determination to not allocate HTF for homeownership activities.
-7 Goal Name Homeowner Rehabilitation Goal Description Provide funding opportunities to assist 150 homeowners annually with rehabilitation activities.
-Programs utilized will be the HOME Program and the Housing Opportunity Fund.
-Additional resources that do exist in the state are USDA Rural Development, and SDHDA's CHIP program.
-9 Goal Name Workforce Training Goal Description The CDBG Program could allow up to a maximum of 15% of yearly allocation to be utilized to train low-to-moderate individuals annually.
-Demand for this activity has decreased with other programs offering workforce training in SD.
-We are setting aside \$400,000 to train up to 200 individuals each year.
+Approximately \$640,000 annually of ESG funds will be utilized to provide these services.